tomcam/m/docs/internals.md

 file, source files, and so on.
 * Metabuzz first looks for an `/.mb` subirectory under the `/docs` directory.
 Without that subdirectory Metabuzz won't generate a website.
+Otherwise Metabuzz would create an .mb directory and all its subdirectories if you accidentally ran `mb build` in a directory that wasn't supposed to be your website.

 ## Adding to the CLI